careerbuilder/DataScienceAPIDocumentation/Geography.md

 &nbsp;

-Each AdminArea object will be formatted as follows:
+Each element of the returned **AdminAreas** array will be formatted as follows:

 |   |   |
 |---|---|